 Their great attributes are non-ending since the dense curled coat, usually black or reddish-brown, is easy to groom.
 These retrievers can stand at 27 inches and weigh up to 100 pounds.

 The Czechoslovakian Vlcak is also an awesome dog.
-This alert and decisive dog gives a lot of devotion to whatever it is doing.
+This alert and decisive dog is devoted to whatever it is doing.

 In the early days, the authorities used this dog in border patrols.
 When on duty, their sense of smell and sight are incomparable.